kalondepeace/Celo-Faucet/README.md

 In this tutorial, you have learnt how to build a full stack faucet dapp running on Celo blockchain, and deploying it to github pages.
 With the knowledge gained, you can now aply it to build more fully functional dapps.

+## Author

+Peace is a computer engineering student.
+She is passionate about new and trending technologies.